Bioconductor/packagebuilder/documentation/Troubleshooting.md

 and then navigating to the package and latest build.
 You can periodically refresh the page to see progress.

+There is a helper script IssuesToRerun.py.
+Run this in python to get a list of potential candidate issues to rerun after the SPB crashes and needs a restart.
+You should look on their contributions submission page to see if it really needs to be rerun or not.

 You might wonder why you have to ssh to staging.biooconductor.org to run this script.
 Seemingly you should be able to check out and run the rerun_build.py script on your own machine.